 Priority can be raised based on context:

-But watch the balance: if everything becomes P1, nothing is P1.
-The chief engineer should monitor priority inflation and adjust hotel corrective maintenance criteria when needed.
+But watch the balance: if everything is P1, nothing is.
+The chief engineer has to watch for priority inflation and tighten the criteria when it starts creeping.

 | # | Element | Why It's Important | Example |